Canadian Art Club

 The Canadian Art Club was an artists' group established in Toronto in 1907 to advance the standards of Canadian art exhibitions and to exhibit the work of distinguished Canadian artists, particularly those who had studied abroad or lived there.
 It declined after the death of its co-founder Edmund Morris in 1913, ceased to exist in 1915 but was not formally dissolved till 1933.

+It had a decisive role in making known the principles of Impressionism as they were understood in Canada.

 History

-The Canadian Art Club, a private exhibiting society, originated in Toronto from 1907 and had a membership (by invitation only) of 20 artists.
-The Club, modeled on Whistler's International Society of Sculptors, Painters and Gravers, encouraged achievement of individuals and was nationalist in persuading expatriates to exhibit at home, but defined nationality in only the broadest terms.
+The Canadian Art Club, a private exhibiting society, originated in Toronto as a splinter group from the Ontario Society of Artists in 1907 and had a membership (by invitation only) of 20 artists.
+The club, modeled on Whistler's International Society of Sculptors, Painters and Gravers, encouraged achievement of individuals and was nationalist in persuading expatriates to exhibit at home, but defined nationality in only the broadest terms.
 Its eight exhibitions hoped to establish a high standard for other artists and concentrated on small, carefully hung groups of works by leading Canadian artists.
 It was supported by its lay members.

 The annual exhibitions organized in Toronto, and in Montreal in 1910, included some of the finest work being produced by Canadian artists.
 Membership included painters and sculptors and was by invitation only.
 Edmund Morris and Homer Watson were key figures in its formation and the first exhibition included work by Horatio Walker, working in New York since 1885, and James Wilson Morrice of Paris (since 1890).
+The members in Toronto in April 1909 are shown in this photograph which is identified and discussed by M. O. Hammond.
+(Back row left to right: Edmund Morris, J. Archibald Browne, Curtis Williamson.
+Front row left to right: Phimister Proctor, Horatio Walker, W.E.
+Atkinson).

 Later expatriate exhibitors included Ernest Lawson, James Kerr-Lawson, and the sculptor Alexander Phimister Proctor.
 Montreal members included Maurice Cullen, Clarence Gagnon, William H. Clapp, Marc-Aurèle de Foy Suzor-Coté, and Henri Hébert.
-The only woman invited to exhibit with the Club was Laura Muntz, later Laura Muntz Lyall, in 1908, who lived in Montreal at the time.(Horatio Walker had warned Morris to "keep clear of women artists, as of the devil").
+The only woman invited to exhibit with the club was Laura Muntz, later Laura Muntz Lyall, in 1908, who lived in Montreal at the time.(Horatio Walker had warned Morris to "keep clear of women artists, as of the devil").